The English MADE.COM design brand launches a real social network that aims to present the homes of its customers as the brand's showrooms.

 Through unboxed, the possible new customer, will: understand if someone already in his neighborhood or in his city has purchased the product MADE.COM who are interested, do a sort of virtual tour in the user's home obtaining even styling cues and, finally, arrange a visit to touch "with the hand" quality MADE and why not make new friends through their shared passion for design.

 "Unboxed contextualizes our products without having to resort to expensive photo shoots or rental of showrooms in the shopping streets, costs that are usually recharged on the end customer.
 However the main reason is to want to create a community through which customers can get inspired each other.

-It "tested" the idea during last Fuorisalone, opening to the public houses of four of our customers as if they were of the exhibition spaces to present the new collections: the reaction at that time was incredible.
-We live in an age where people love to share photos of what they eat and how they dress and now we want to encourage them to share even their homes.
-Unboxed is the latest technological investment of the brand that was one of the first e-tailer to bridge the gap between online and offline with its showroom in London and Leeds; take a test with CloudTags service tagging digital and test even an app for augmented reality. "
+We “tested” the idea during the last Fuorisalone, opening the homes of four of our customers to the public as if they were exhibition spaces to present the new collections: the reaction on that occasion was incredible.
+We live in an age where people love to share photos of what they eat and how they dress and now we want to encourage them to share their homes too.
+UNBOXED is the latest technological investment of the brand which was one of the first e-tailers to bridge the gap between online and offline with its showrooms in London and Leeds; undergo a test with CloudTags digital tagging service and also test an augmented reality app ".